 Humans have used animals as symbols since the dawn of time.
 After all, they are the closest living beings that link us to nature.
-In contrast with plants, they move, interact with us and in some cases, even become our daily companions.
+In contrast with plants, they move, and interact with us and in some cases, they are our companions.
 A source of food or danger, a source of wonder, often linked to the world of spirits, different cultures have used animals to try and make sense of the world.
-In this perilous time for biodiversity, losing animals would mean losing a part of our soul.
+In this perilous time for biodiversity, losing animals would mean losing a part of our souls.
 Let’s see how four different cultures have made symbols of the turtle, the elephant, the cat, and the manta ray.

 When you look at a turtle, even a young one, the feeling you get is that of an ancient animal and it’s no wonder!
 Turtles are some of the oldest reptilians on Earth, dating back from the Jurassic era when dinosaurs roamed the Earth.
 The fearsome dinosaurs are gone but the humble turtle is still with us today.
 Humans have always known it and discovered that they could grow quite old indeed.
 But the most significant feature of a turtle is that it’s carrying “its house on its back”.
 So, is it any wonder that different cultures viewed the world as being carried by a giant turtle?
 In Northern America, the turtle is part of the myth of creation.